 Roasted Tomato Soup Recipe – Silky-Smooth and Creamy

 Roasted Tomato Soup is made with roasted tomatoes, garlic, as well as grilled peppers and a dash of cayenne.
-This soup recipe gives you a bowl of silky smooth goodness that you’ll want to make again and again!
+This comfort soup recipe gives you a bowl of silky smooth goodness that you’ll want to make again and again!

 I have come to like the tomato soup very late in life, literally this last year.
 Before that, you couldn’t make me try it with a stick.
 This might have something to do with not so fond memories of being made to drink tomato juice as a kid.